The WASH Photo Project 2018-19

 - A statement of purpose (not more than 200 words).

 - Resume, not more than two pages.

 - At least three samples of recent photography assignments untaken.
 This should include the details of the photo project, along with captions.
 Please upload the pictures in a .zip file format, with maximum file upload size as 3MB.

 - Eight fellows will be selected for the final fellowship grant.

 - The fellows will be informed through an email and the names will also be announced on WaterAid India’s website.

 - All applications will be evaluated by WaterAid India as well as the mentors.

 - WaterAid India reserves the right to not award any fellowships if applications do not meet a basic minimum standard.

 - All decisions taken by WaterAid India will be final.

-In case of any queries, please get in touch with Ishita Rampal, WaterAid India
+In case of any queries or to apply, send in all the required documents to Ishita Rampal, WaterAid India